mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.6/related-documentation/release-notes/index.md

 # DC/OS for Edge-LB Service version 1.6.0 Release Notes

-Edge-LB Service version 1.6.0 was released on TBD June 2020.
+Edge-LB Service version 1.6.0 was released on 10 June 2020.

 ## New features and capabilities